-3. When I save a lot on weekdays, but end up spending it all on a weekend out
+3. When you save a lot on weekdays, but end up spending it all on a weekend out

-5. When I need to make important decisions
+5. When you need to make important decisions on your own

-I want to pass this decision-making to someone who is more responsible!
+Do you feel like sometimes you just want to pass this decision-making to someone who is more responsible?
 Whenever I try to make important decisions, I tend to overthink and consider everything.

 Is this what I really want?
 Am I sure about this?
 What are the consequences?
 Is it worth it?
 What will happen now?

-6. When I want to cook meals for myself, but cooking isn’t really my thing
+6. When you need to cook, but cooking isn’t your thing

-8. When some people can’t understand the situation I’m in
+8. When some people can’t understand the situation you are in